|Quick Search||Custom Search||What’s My Home Worth?|

 For Sale In Zone 62

-The 288 effect has created many new development nodes in Western Chesterfield including Watkins Center, neighborhoods in Charter Colony and numerous neighborhoods in and around the Swift Creek Reservoir (the water supply for much of Chesterfield), Brandermill and Woodlake.
+The 288 effect has created many new development nodes in Western Chesterfield including Watkins Centre, neighborhoods in Charter Colony and numerous neighborhoods in and around the Swift Creek Reservoir (the water supply for much of Chesterfield), Brandermill and Woodlake.
 With Chesterfield having more population than any other part of the Metro and the 60 to 360 corridor being one the fastest growing, it struggles with the typical issues that high growth suburban areas tend to suffer with including traffic, construction, proffers and keeping pace with public school capacity.

 The area is sometimes referred to still as Midlothian although Midlothian rests on the northern edge of the area.
 Another increasingly popular name is Moseley taking its name from the area straddling the Chesterfield Powhatan line.